A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Introduction

 Recently, neural network (NN)-based methods have been proposed and applied to real RTS data from nanoscale electronic devices \cite{rts_ml_RNN, rts_ml_clustering, rts_ml_SOM}.
 In particular, NN-based denoising methods have gained attention due to their ability to generalize across diverse noise conditions, such as multi-trap or pink noise, without requiring manual parameter tuning.
 Architectures such as Recurrent neural networks \cite{rts_ml_RNN} and specialized autoencoder models like DAEUBL - a denoising autoencoder based on U-Net and bidirectional long short-term memory layers \cite{bowen.thesis, rts.SR} has demonstrated improved performance in digitizing clean RTS from noisy measurements, often outperforming classical filters under complex noise conditions.
 Self-organizing maps, as an alternative unsupervised NN approach, have also been employed for RTS pattern recognition in resistive random-access memories \cite{rts_ml_SOM}.
 Beyond NNs, another machine learning (ML) technique, such as K-Medoids clustering, has been applied to real cryogenic transistor data for localizing complex RTS features \cite{rts_ml_clustering}.
 Meanwhile, a more general ML framework for RTS analysis is emerging as well \cite{rts_ml_RTNinja}.
 Despite these advances, NN-based methods still face critical drawbacks.
 Their inference speed and memory consumption become prohibitive when applied to long-duration or high-resolution signals.
 For example, a 100-second RTS recorded at 10 ns resolution yields 10 billion time steps, well beyond the processing capabilities of typical NN models like DAEUBL within a reasonable amount of time and memory, even on NVIDIA V100 GPUs.

-While denoising has seen significant innovation with these advanced models, RTS digitization, the process of mapping denoised signals to discrete levels and decomposing them into binary sequences for individual traps, has received comparatively less attention.
+While denoising has seen significant innovation with these advanced neural-based and wavelet-based models, RTS digitization, the process of mapping denoised signals to discrete levels and decomposing them into binary sequences for individual traps, has received comparatively less systematic attention.
 Especially, the task becomes particularly challenging when signals involve more than 2 levels.
 Current practice primarily relies on simple thresholding methods \cite{qd.SR} or proximity-based peak-matching heuristics \cite{bowen.thesis, rts.SR}.
 Some probabilistic-based methods have been explored in the context of RTS noise analysis \cite{rtn.bayesian, rtn.bayesian2}, offering a way to model and interpret fluctuating signals in a statistically grounded manner.
-Bayesian approaches, particularly suited for handling uncertain and noisy data, are valuable for extracting meaningful information from RTSs, where noise often obscures state transitions \cite{rtn.bayesian, rtn.bayesian2}.
+Bayesian approaches, particularly suited for handling uncertain and noisy data, are valuable for extracting meaningful information from RTSs, where noise often obscures state transitions \cite{rtn.bayesian, rtn.bayesian2}, but existing formulations typically rely on complex models or require extensive tuning and prior assumptions \cite{mcmc1, mcmc2}.

-Finally, a unified framework for evaluating RTS analysis performance remains missing from the literature, as prior studies typically assess only a subset of metrics, without a comprehensive or standardized evaluation.
-To address all these limitations, we introduce a comprehensive RTS signal processing pipeline that integrates denoising and digitization within a single modular framework, along with a suite of quality and performance metrics, including various novel measures including trap count error ($N_{\text{trap}}$ error), to thoroughly evaluate the ability of each algorithm to characterize individual RTS traps.
+Finally, a unified framework for evaluating RTS analysis performance remains missing from the literature, as prior studies typically assess only a subset of metrics, without a comprehensive or standardized evaluation protocol.
+To address this gap, we introduce a fully specified RTS signal processing pipeline that integrates denoising and digitization within a single modular framework, together with a comprehensive suite of quality and performance metrics.
+In particular, we define a 7-category benchmarking regime including various novel measures such as trap count error ($N_{\text{trap}}$ error), to thoroughly evaluate the ability of each algorithm to characterize individual RTS traps in a systematic and reproducible manner.